carter-0/Fortnite-News-Image-Generator/README.md

 # Fortnite-News-Image-Generator

-generates images of the fnbr news tab from the API
+generates images of the fnbr news tab from the API. direct image available at fnbr.ddns.net/api/news.png

 ##  Dependencies